...

 The degree of scarring can vary depending on the individual and the technique used.
 Most patients embarking on breast enhancement fear poor scarring that may arise from this procedure.
 Hence there are instances where Dr Tavakoli would initially recommend the use of breast implants and adopt the wait and see approach.
 The quality of the breast lift mastopexy scar can depend on the patient’s own healing power.

-Clinical Sequence:
+Clinical Sequences:

 YOUR BREAST LIFT CONSULTATION